Ahmedsaed/100-days-of-code/README.md

 **Progress:**

 - Watched lecture 1 in an RL course by David silver
-- Made some imporvments in AWS deepracer student league
+- Made some improvements in AWS deepracer student league
 - Solved AOC 2015 Day 14 using cpp

 **Thoughts:** My team got qualified for Dell Hacktrick hackathon